 Are there any Grandmasters who couldn’t checkmate with a Bishop and a Knight?

 Many Grandmasters have failed.
 Among them are famous Grandmasters such as Moiseenko A. (2713), Sethuraman S. (2640), Epishin V. (2567), Peralta F. (2546), Skoberne J. (2542), Paragua M. (2500), and many others.

 Most of them, yes, probably.

 Are you ashamed that you don't know how to checkmate with a Bishop and a Knight?

-Very often, during a game, a situation will arise, when after trading pieces, you get to an endgame.
+Often, a situation will arise when you get to an endgame after trading pieces.
 But if you don’t know the assessment of the particular endgame, it becomes very tough to make the right decisions.
 That’s why learning many theoretical positions will help you in your games.

 Take a look at the example below:

 White has a big advantage.

 They are a pawn up, Black’s h5 and g5 are very weak, and the Black King is exposed.